 The bass accuracy is terrible.
 The entire range is very over-emphasized, which causes them to sound muddy and boomy.

-Their mid accuracy is bad.
-The low-mid and mid-mid ranges are over-emphasized, while the high-mid range is quite accurate.
+Their mid accuracy is poor.
+The low-mid and mid-mid ranges are over-emphasized, while the high-mid range is accurate.
 This causes some lead instruments to be overpowered by the bass frequencies.

 Their treble accuracy is decent.
-While some vocals or instruments may sound slightly harsh or piercing, higher frequencies are pushed back and overpowered.
+While some vocals or instruments may sound slightly harsh or piercing, higher frequencies are reduced.
+Sibilants like cymbals sound dull and lispy.

-Imaging is excellent.
+These headphones' imaging is outstanding.
 The weighted group delay is well within very good limits throughout the entire range, ensuring tight bass and transparent treble reproduction.
-The L/R drivers of our test unit are quite well-matched which helps which the accurate placement and localization of objects (vocals, instruments, footsteps) in the stereo field, though these results are only valid for our unit and yours may perform differently.
+The L/R drivers of our test unit are well-matched, which helps the accurate placement and localization of objects (vocals, instruments, footsteps) in the stereo field, though these results are only valid for our unit and yours may perform differently.

 Like most in-ears, the soundstage is awful.
 This is because properly activating the resonances of the pinna (the outer ear) is one of the important factors in creating an out-of-head and speaker-like soundstage.
 Since in-ears and earbuds completely bypass the pinna, their soundstage tends to be perceived as small and located inside the listener's head.